hespanha/tenscalc/README.md

-	1. downloading it as a zip file from https://github.com/hespanha/tenscalc/archive/master.zip and unziping to an appropriate location
+	1. downloading it as a zip file from https://github.com/hespanha/tenscalc/archive/master.zip and unzipping to an appropriate location

 	2. cloning this repository with Git, e.g., using the shell command
 	   ```sh